wrmthorne/cycleformers/README.md

 Cycleformers is a Python library that simplifies the implementation of transformer-based cycle-consistency training.
 It offers a high-level API that is easy to use and configure, enabling researchers and developers to quickly start training and experimenting across a wide range of hardware configurations.
 Both causal and seq2seq models are supported, and in arbitrary combinations.
 The trainer handles the low-level implementation details and "gotchas" of cycle-consistency training in the text-to-text generation domain, particularly regarding tokenization and batching.

 The key innovation of the library over any other scripts is Multi-Adapter Cycle-Consistency Training (MACCT), which allows for the training of LoRA adapters ontop of a frozen base model.
-This allows for the use of much larger, more capable models compared to the two model setting.
-Note that base model isn't limited to 2x the size of one of the individual models from the full setting, it
+By sharing the base model weights, we don't double the size of model we can use, instead we can load a model that is `~7.5x larger`, for the same memory footprint.

 `NOTE:` All existing APIs are subject to change without notice.